juliogonzalez/sc3u-linux/README.md

 #### Debian/Ubuntu

-Install osspd and the backend for pulseaudio:
+Install osspd and the backend for PulseAudio:

 ```bash
 apt-get install osspd osspd-pulseaudio